abonello/simon-game/README.md

 sounds and pitches.
 This will have the effect of creating different tonalities and melodies, resulting in a simple form of algorithmic melodic composition.

+Colors of pads where chosen to imitate old plastic.